 Organic Component

-Pinterest has a social component that needs to be managed: following other pinners, repinning, commenting – after all, it is a social media.
+Pinterest has a social component that needs to be managed: following other pinners, repinning, commenting – after all, it is a social media account.
 Engagement is key!
-Follow the boards of your friends and competitors, “Like”, and comment on others’ Pins, re-Pin (or repost) content, and share links to your website and blog in your Pins.
-The difference between Pinterest boards and something like a Facebook page is that, with the right keywords, you can get a lot of ‘organic’ traffic and push leads into your funnel.
+Follow the boards of your friends and competitors, “Like” and comment on others’ Pins, re-Pin (or repost) content, and share links to your website and blog post graphics in your Pins.

-A pin is a visual bookmark, and you should create them on a regular basis.
-You don’t want to overwhelm your audience, but you want to stay top of mind.
-Pins can be static images or videos, they only need a description and a link, and some brands post 10-12 pins a day.
+Pins can be static single images or videos, they only need a description and a link, and some brands post 10-12 pins a day.
 Creating this type of content is only one half of the work; the other is to build a dedicated and engaged audience.
 Since pins don’t expire, they will always be available and researchable, and you can keep seeing results for months.

-Consider Pinterest as a platform for storytelling.
-You’ll be rewarded if you create value, but it won’t work for a one-off campaign.
-Again, your first step should be creating a board that tells the story of your brand.
 Also, don’t forget to leverage the user-generated content (UGC) that speaks about your brand.
 You can repin it and use it in your ads too.
-If you are not on Pinterest today, odds are that your customers are, and might well be talking about you.
+If you are not on Pinterest today, odds are that your customers are and might well be talking about you.

-Compared to other social platforms, content shared on Pinterest has a much longer shelf life.
+Compared to other social channel platforms, visual content shared on Pinterest has a much longer shelf life.
 When you create a Pin, you’re unlikely to be overwhelmed with likes and comments.
 But over time, your Pins will be discovered via search and saved many times.

 - Bio and profile